Issam Fares Institute for Public Policy and International Affairs

 The Issam Fares Institute for Public Policy and International Affairs (IFI) is located at the American University of Beirut (AUB).
-This independent institute develops policy research in the Arab region and provides a space for the exchange of ideas.
+This independent institute develops policy research in the Arab region.
 It is currently headed by Joseph Bahout.
-The Institute building gained international attention by winning a prestigious architecture award in 2016.
+The Institute won a prestigious architecture award in 2016.

 Research

 The Issam Fares Institute for Public Policy and International Affairs (IFI) at the American University of Beirut (AUB) was founded through donations by Lebanese businessman and politician Issam Fares, who also served as Deputy Prime Minister of Lebanon.